-As noted above, real-time video transmission requires that the video frames be delivered within a tight delay bound.
+As noted above, real-time video transmission requires that the video frames are delivered within a tight delay bound.
 To achieve a tight delay bound the buffers should be small.
-In Figs. 7 and 8 we plot the probability masses of the jitter J (in ms) as a function of the video frame size (in bytes).
-The link layer buffer is set to $L{\text{Oueue}} =$ 40 LPDUs.
-There are nine wireless terminals sending one video stream each in the cell.
-Only the jitter values of successful video frames (i.e., video frames that had none of their LPDUs dropped due to a full link layer buffer) are considered.
-All figures have the bimodal frame size distribution, typical for video encoded with H.263 with rate control (see [4] for details), in common.
+In Figures 7, 8, 9, and 10 we plot the probability masses of the jitter J (in msec) as a function of the video frame size (in byte).
+We consider slow-healing SMPT and the sequential transmission mode in this experiment.
+The link layer buffer is set to $L{Queue} = 20$ LPDUs and $L{Queue} = 40$ LPDUs, respectively.
+There are nine wireless terminals - sending one video stream each - in the cell.
+Only the jitter values of successful video frames (i.e., video frames which had none of their LPDUs dropped due to a full link layer buffer) are considered.
+All figures have the bi-modal frame distribution - which is typical for video encoded with H.263 with rate control (see [6] for details) - in common.
 We observe that SMPT gives significantly smaller jitter J than the sequential transmission mode.
-For SMPT most of the probability mass is located at jitter values less than 75 ms. On the other hand, with the sequential transmission mode, video frames are very likely to experience jitter values in the range between 200 and 400 ms.
+For SMPT and a link layer buffer of $L{Queue} =$ 20 LPDUs, almost all of the probability mass is located at jitter values less than 30 msec; for a link layer buffer of $L{Queue} = 40$ LPDUs, most of the probability mass is located at jitter values less than 75 msec.
+On the other hand, with the sequential transmission mode, video frames are very likely to experience a jitter of up to 150 msec for a link layer buffer of $L{Queue} = 20$ LPDUs; with a link layer buffer of $L{Queue}$ = 40 LPDUs, jitter values in the range between 200 and 400 msec are very likely (especially for small video frames).